How to Say "If the lion goes to the sea, the lion can see the stars" in Korean | -(으)면 Grammar

 Quick Answer: "If the lion goes to the sea, the lion can see the stars" in Korean is "사자가 바다에 가면, 별을 볼 수 있어요." (sajaga badae gamyeon, byeoleul bol su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Learn how to say "If the lion goes to the sea, the lion can see the stars" in Korean: "사자가 바다에 가면, 별을 볼 수 있어요.".
-This sentence uses the -(으)면 grammar pattern (If/When (-(으)면)), a key building block for Korean learners at the A2 level.
+Curious how Koreans express "If the lion goes to the sea, the lion can see the stars"?
+The answer is "사자가 바다에 가면, 별을 볼 수 있어요.".
+Here you will see -(으)면 in action — a A2-level grammar point every learner needs.

 What does "If the lion goes to the sea, the lion can see the stars" mean in Korean?

-The Korean sentence "사자가 바다에 가면, 별을 볼 수 있어요." translates to "If the lion goes to the sea, the lion can see the stars." in English. "사자가 바다에 가면, 별을 볼 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "사자가 바다에 가면, 별을 볼 수 있어요." translates to "If the lion goes to the sea, the lion can see the stars." in English. "사자가 바다에 가면, 별을 볼 수 있어요." is a gentle, storybook-style way of saying "if the lion goes to the sea, the lion can see the stars".
+The "-요" ending gives it a polite, everyday tone — exactly how you would speak to a friend's parent or a shopkeeper.

 Pronunciation guide: sajaga badae gamyeon, byeoleul bol su iteoyo.